Jahia/open-source/README.md

 ## Contribute

 Alongside working taking place on our Open-Source strategy, we are currently actively working at revising (and clarifying) our contributing guidelines.
 Expect more in the coming months.

+## Community

+Over the years, Jahia has built a community of passionate users and developers.
+You can find more detauls about how Jahia is supporting the community on the [Academy](https://academy.jahia.com/community)